 Houle was tasked with the electrical distribution and lighting, sports field lighting, theatrical lighting and sound control systems, communications systems, public address, systems integration, security and access control, and fire alarm.

-User group involvement in the construction process created several changes that needed to be managed to determine request for proposal requirements or changes to contract.
 The building was built in three sections.
 Multiple crews working in different areas needed to coordinate and communicate to ensure that when the sections were joined, no conflicts existed.
 Staged opening created the need to work at night in occupied areas to connect completed areas to those under construction.

 Despite being a design-build construction project where many parts of the design were still in development during construction, Houle was able to coordinate with the design team to ensure construction progress.